QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Overview

 \subsubsection{Assumptions}

-The stated problems are to be solved along with the below assumptions.
-For the \textit{Prediction Problem}, we assume that \textit{P1)} the moving objects do not collide with obstacles, and \textit{P2)} they do not move in a jerky way.
-In the \textit{Chasing Problem}, we assume that \textit{C1)} the maximum velocity $v_{\text{max}}$ and the maximum acceleration $a_{\text{max}}$ are higher than the target and obstacles, and \textit{C2)} the current state of drone does not violate (\ref{subeq:visibility_constraint})-(\ref{subeq:dynamic_constraint}).
-Furthermore, based on \textbf{Theorem 1}, when the targets move along paths with different path topology, occlusion unavoidably occurs, so we assume that \textit{C3)} all targets move along homotopic paths against obstacles.
+For the \textit{Prediction problem}, we assume that (\textit{AP1}) the moving objects do not collide with obstacles, and (\textit{AP2}) they do not move in a jerky way.
+In the \textit{Chasing problem}, we assume that (\textit{AC1}) the maximum velocity $v_{\text{max}}$ and the maximum acceleration $a_{\text{max}}$ of the drone are higher than the target and obstacles.
+Furthermore, based on Theorem \ref{theorem:vis_homotopy}, when the targets move along a path with different homotopy classes, occlusion unavoidably occurs, so we assume that (\textit{AC2}) all targets move along homotopic paths against obstacles. \\ In addition, we set the flying height of the drone to a fixed level for the acquisition of consistent images of the target.
+From the problem settings, we focus on the design of chasing trajectory in the $x-y$ plane.